 “I think that’s going to be a growth industry: making lots of different antibodies to integrins …,” Hynes said.
 “Antibodies are a very powerful thing.”

 The Institute for Protein Innovation is pioneering a new approach to scientific discovery and collaboration.
-As a nonprofit, we provide academia and industry with synthetic antibodies and deep protein expertise, empowering researchers to unlock the most elusive mysteries of biology.
-Our purpose is to advance protein science to accelerate research and improve human health.
+As a nonprofit research institute, we provide the biomedical research community with synthetic antibodies and deep protein expertise, empowering scientists to explore fundamental biological processes and pinpoint new targets for therapeutic development.
+Our mission is to advance protein science to accelerate research and improve human health.
 For more information, visit https://proteininnovation.org/ or follow us on social media, @ipiproteins.

 Read more about Timothy Springer’s contributions to this research here.